jxm033f/esp32-locker/README.md

 ### On Normal Computer
 1. Go to [Arduino Site](https://www.arduino.cc/en/software)
-2. Download appropiate software and install the Arduino IDE Follow Steps 3-5 from executing on a Raspberry Pi.
+2. Download appropiate software and install the Arduino IDE

+Follow Steps 3-5 from executing on a Raspberry Pi